 The famously known for his role managerial role in F.C.
 Porto and for leading them to champions league glory in 2004 after winning the Primeira Liga with a 27-5-2 record the year before.
-The Portuguese spell at Porto and an impressive win over Manchester united made him favourites for Chelsea F.C. manegerial role.
-Mourinho is believed to be one of the best coaches around and the ex- manchester united man is currently out of contract and is looking forward to a return to his field of expertise.
+The Portuguese spell at Porto and an impressive win over Manchester united made him favorites for Chelsea F.C. managerial role.
+Mourinho is believed to be one of the best coaches around and the ex- Manchester united man is currently out of contract and is looking forward to a return to his field of expertise.

 Ernesto Valverde $25.8 million

-Fabio Cannavaro is an italian professional who currently manages Guangzhou Evergrande Taobao, a professional Chinese team in the Chinese super league.
+Fabio Cannavaro is an Italian professional who currently manages Guangzhou Evergrande Taobao, a professional Chinese team in the Chinese super league.
 Fabio has managed quite a number of Arabian and Chinese teams before taking up the managerial position at Guangzhou.
-In his time as a player he started his career with Seria A team Napoli before transfers to Parma, Internazionale, Juventus and Real Madrid respectively.
+In his time as a player he started his career with Serie A team Napoli before transfers to Parma, Internazionale, Juventus and Real Madrid respectively.

 Marcello lippi $14.6 million

-Marcello Romeo Lippi is another Italian former proffesional footballer and the head coach of the chinese national team.
-He was formerly the head coach of Italian national team and led the to glory in the 2006 Fifa world cup but was relieved of his duties after a disappointing start to the 2010 Fifa world cup.
+Marcello Romeo Lippi is another Italian former professional footballer and the head coach of the Chinese national team.
+He was formerly the head coach of Italian national team and led them to glory in 2006 Fifa world cup but was relieved of his duties after a disappointing start to the 2010 Fifa world cup.
 He has managed a total number of twelve football teams including Serie A teams Juventus, Internazionale and Napoli.
-Lippi is also considered to be one of the best and most succesful managers of all time.
+Lippi is also considered as one of the best and most successful managers of all times.
 Although his career is filled with appointments and disappointments, he is still another football legend and that is why the Chinese are paying a good amount of money to secure his services.

 Former Borrusia Dortmund boss Jurgen Klopp is another successful manager in the world of soccer.
-The german has managed a total of three football teams, having started his career in Mainz 05, to Borussia Dortmund and finally Champion league defenders the English club liverpool.
-After his retirement as a defender the german went on to start his coaching career at Mainz 05 and eventually leading them to Bundesliga promotion.
-He then won the Bundesliga succesively for two good years with Dortmund spanning the 2011 and 2012 campaign, he then proceeded to winning the champions league in 2019 after three years without a thropy in the English team.
+The German has managed a total of three football teams, having started his career in Mainz 05, to Borussia Dortmund and finally Champion league defenders the English club Liverpool.
+After his retirement as a defender the German went on to start his coaching career at Mainz 05 and eventually leading them to Bundesliga promotion.
+He then won the Bundesliga successively for two good years with Dortmund spanning the 2011 and 2012 campaign, he then proceeded to winning the champions league in 2019 after three years without a trophy in an English team.

 Leonardo Jardim $14.6 million

-Click here to view our list of Richest Soccer Teams According to Forbes
+Click here to view our list of The Richest Soccer Teams According to Forbes